-Possible Breast Lift Complications
+Breast Lift Risks and Side Effects: Possible Breast Lift Complications

 As with any cosmetic surgery, there are possible complications.
 Although rare, a patient may experience bleeding and infection following a breast lift surgery, causing scars to widen.
 Poor healing and wider scars are more common with patients who smoke.
 Patients with tanner skin are at higher risk for keloid scars or darker scars.

-After Breast Lift Surgery: What to Expect
+Breast Lift Surgery Recovery: What to Expect